zanieb/prefect-gh-test/.github/PULL_REQUEST_TEMPLATE.md

 #### A new feature implementation

 - [ ] I have referenced the related issue by including "closes `<link to issue>`"
+	- If you are adding a feature without a proposal issue, it is less likely to be accepted.
 - [ ] I have added or updated tests
 - [ ] I have included a minimal example that can be executed to see this feature in action